RhodaAramide/travel-tours/README.md

 ## Features

-- **Search and Filter:** Users can search for travel destinations and filter results based on criteria such as price, location, and package type.
+- **Search and Filter:** Users can search for travel destinations and filter results based on criteria such as price and location.
-- **Package Details:** Detailed views for each travel package with information like itinerary, inclusions, and user reviews.
+- **Package Details:** Detailed views for each travel package with information like name, address, price and user reviews.
 - **Booking:** A form for users to book packages and save their details using client-side storage solutions such as LocalStorage.
 - **Booking Confirmation:** Display a booking confirmation page showing the details of the booked travel package.
 - **Favorite Packages:** Allow users to mark travel packages as favorites and store this information in LocalStorage.